 In an interview with one legendary trader, it struck me how he chose to begin.
 He opened by saying that when he was in kindergarten, he failed blocks.
 That humor is from a man worth north of 100 million.
 He is smart, but his point: IQ is no magic elixir.
 Not only do people fall into the IQ equals success trap, they fall prey to thinking that a degree will take them to the top.
-That’s 100% not true (see the book Linchpin for more).
-In fact, recent research taken from http://finance.yahoo.com, takes my point further:
+That’s 100% not true (see Seth Godin’s Linchpin for more).
+In fact, recent research taken from Yahoo Finance, takes my point further:

 [Look at] the livelihoods of plumbers and doctors.
 Yes, doctors have a bigger salary.
 But, doctors have to endure nearly a decade of expensive education before making any real salary, after which the doctor is hit by a very high progressive tax rate.
 Because of all the costs the doctor incurs, the taxes and the lost wages…plumbers make more, and have almost the same spending power over their lifetime as general practitioners.

 Consider those who pursue academic PhDs.
 A PhD is a specialist, not a generalist.
 In the real world, not the academic one, the generalist is today’s winner.
 Not all PhDs are motivated entrepreneurial competitors capable of killing it (of course there are exceptions).
 A PhD, or any degree, does not protect you from failure.
 A degree says more than anything that we passed the test.